mobilerobot-io/mobilerobot.io/content/project/design-alternatives.md

 ---
-title: Tank Design Alternatives
+title: Consider Alternative Designs
 date: 2019-03-04
 description: >
   This is no singular right or wrong design, we can only a "best" design based on our alternative choices.
 category: design
+weight: 200
 ---

 One of the beautiful things about _robotics_ are the wide variety of disciplines involved to successfully build and operate even the most basic of robots, let alone something of the scale that we are planning to build.
+Read more...<!--more-->

 This also means our design has a lot of elements, I will attempt here to outline the major components of our mobile robot design.